FIHA: Autonomous Hallucination Evaluation in Vision-Language Models with Davidson Scene Graphs: Experiments

 \subsection{Setup}

-\textbf{Datasets.} We construct a hallucination evaluation benchmark FIHA-v1 based on three datasets: the MSCOCO \cite{mscoco}, the Foggy \cite{Cordts_2016_CVPR} and Visual Genome \cite{krishna2017visual}. \textbf{MSCOCO} is a large image dataset developed by Microsoft, officially known as Microsoft Common Objects in Context.
-This dataset aims to advance the development of computer vision tasks such as object detection, segmentation, and image captioning.
-This dataset contains over 330,000 images, of which more than 200,000 images are annotated, covering 80 different object categories. \textbf{Foggy} is a synthetic fog dataset that simulates fog in real-world scenes.
-Each foggy image is rendered using clear images and depth maps from Cityscapes.
-There are a total of 1,500 images and 500 for each three different foggy levels of each cityscape image: no foggy, medium foggy, and dense foggy. \textbf{Visual Genome} \cite{krishna2017visual} is a large image datasets which includes 108,077 images.
-Those images have some overlap with the MSCOCO.
+\textbf{Datasets.} We construct a hallucination evaluation benchmark FIHA-v1 based on three datasets: the MSCOCO \cite{mscoco}, the Foggy \cite{Cordts_2016_CVPR} and Visual Genome \cite{krishna2017visual}. \textbf{MSCOCO} is a large image dataset by Microsoft with over 330,000 images.
+More than 200,000 are annotated across 80 object categories. \textbf{Foggy} is a synthetic fog dataset with 1,500 images, each in three fog levels (no fog, medium fog, dense fog). \textbf{Visual Genome} has 108,077 images with some overlap with MSCOCO.
+For our benchmark, we only use the test sets of these datasets to avoid overlap with training data used by LVLMs.

 \textbf{Metrics.} We use Accuracy (Acc.), Precision (P.), Recall (R.), and F1 Score (F1) as evaluation metrics for Yes-No questions.
-For Wh-Questions, we use the Accuracy, Recall, and F1 Score from BERTScore \cite{DBLP:conf/iclr/ZhangKWWA20} for evaluation.
+For Wh-Questions, we use the F1 (Gen) from BERTScore \cite{DBLP:conf/iclr/ZhangKWWA20} for evaluation.

-\textbf{Models} We select seven mainstream LVLMs for evaluation: mPLUG-Owl \cite{mPLUG-Owl}, MiniGPT-4 \cite{minigpt4}, MultiModal-GPT \cite{MultiModal-GPT}, LLaVA-1.5-7B \cite{liu2023llava}, LLaVA-1.5-13B \cite{liu2023llava}, InstructBLIP \cite{InstructBLIP}, and GPT-4V \cite{openai2024gpt4}.
+\textbf{Models.} We select seven mainstream LVLMs for evaluation: mPLUG-Owl \cite{mPLUG-Owl}, MiniGPT-4 \cite{minigpt4}, MultiModal-GPT \cite{MultiModal-GPT}, LLaVA-1.5-7B \cite{liu2023llava}, LLaVA-1.5-13B \cite{liu2023llava}, InstructBLIP \cite{InstructBLIP}, and GPT-4V \cite{openai2024gpt4}.